chersof/coursera-getting-and-cleaning-data/README.md

 •	Write the data set to the tidy_data.txt file.

-The tidy_data.txt in this repository was created by running the run_analysis.R script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.
+The tidy_data.txt in this repository was created by running the run_analysis.R script using R.

 This script requires the dplyr package.